-Freezing cold winters can be very harsh on your hair, leaving it dry, frizzy and full of static.
-Today I’m going to share my winter haircare tips for how I keep my hair healthy and hydrated during the colder months.
-Just like extreme heat, extreme cold can also have a negative affect on your hair.
-Keep reading to learn more about my winter haircare tips and check out my video down below.
+Freezing cold winters can be very harsh on your hair, leaving it dry, frizzy, and full of static.
+Today I’m going to share my winter hair care tips for how I keep my hair healthy and hydrated during the colder months.
+Just like extreme heat, extreme cold can also have a negative effect on your hair.
+Keep reading to learn more about my winter hair care tips and check out my video down below.

 My biggest tip for protecting your hair during the winter months is preventing it from being exposed to the elements in the first place!
 When going outside I wear my hair in a protective hairstyle (such as a braid) and tuck it into my coat or under a scarf so it’s not exposed to the freezing air.

-I also love wearing hats in the colder months to keep warm, however winter hats are typically made from materials like wool or acrylic that rub against your hair causing frizz.
+I also love wearing hats in the colder months to keep warm, however, winter hats are typically made from materials like wool or acrylic that rub against your hair causing frizz.
 To solve this issue, I love wearing a silk or satin cap underneath my hats!
 Your hair will rub against the smooth material instead of the wool/acrylic.
-When it’s time to take your hat off, your hair will beautiful and frizz free under the silk cap.
+When it’s time to take your hat off, your hair will be beautiful and frizz-free under the silk cap.
 No more hat head!

-I love to try and extend my hair washings in the winter time.
+I love to try and extend my hair washings in the wintertime.
 Your scalp produces natural oils to help condition your hair.
-Therefore you don’t want to strip it away by shampooing everyday.
+Therefore you don’t want to strip it away by shampooing every day.
 I shampoo my hair every 5-7 days in the colder months.
 Click here to check out my tips on how to extend your washings.
-I also suggest using a natural shampoo made nourishing ingredients.
-My go to shampoo and conditioner in the winter is Calia’s hydrating line.
+I also suggest using a natural shampoo made of nourishing ingredients.
 Be gentle on your hair in the winter, it will thank you!

 During the colder months we more than likely have the heat cranked up.
 If your hair and skin are feeling the drying effects of indoor heating, it might be worth it to invest in a humidifier.
 A humidifier will add moisture to the air, which will help prevent dry hair and skin.
 You can also buy an inexpensive humidity tester to gage how much humidity is in the air.